reylejano/confidential-containers/dra-config/coco-dra-instructions.md

 4. Create the PriorityClass to prevent preemption of the DRA driver `kubectl apply --server-side -f /workspaces/confidential-containers/dra-config/priorityclass.yaml`

-5. Create the DRA driver in a Daemonset, the driver binary is in a container image `kubectl apply --server-side -f /workspaces/confidential-containers/dra-config/dra-driver-daemonset.yaml`
+6. Create the DeviceClass that represents the supported devices of the DRA driver `kubectl apply --server-side -f /workspaces/confidential-containers/dra-config/deviceclass.yaml`

-6. Verify installation
-`kubectl get pod -l app.kubernetes.io/name=dra-example-driver -n coco-dra`

 7. The DRA driver updates the local node on which devices are available through a ResourceSlice `kubectl get resourceslice`